Trusts and foundations

 Discrimination advice service

 Funded by National Lottery Reaching Communities England.
-We are so grateful to the National Lottery which has awarded three years’ funding so that we can provide advice and support to people living with or affected by HIV who have faced discrimination.
+We are so grateful to the National Lottery which has renewed our funding for three more years from 2025 so that we can provide advice and support to people living with or affected by HIV who face discrimination.
 This service is confidential and free of charge.
 It is the only service of its kind.

 HIV Confident

-funded by Fast Track Cities Working in partnership with Positively UK, we have three years’ funding from Fast Track Cities to establish and run HIV Confident.
-This is a charter mark which aims to reduce HIV stigma in member organisations, who commit to ensuring that people living with HIV can access their services, and work for them, without fear of discrimination.
+Funded by Fast Track Cities.
+Working in partnership with Positively UK, we established this new charter mark to reduce HIV stigma in member organisations, which commit to ensuring that people living with HIV can access their services and work for them without fear of discrimination.
+Fast Track Cities has funded HIV Confident for another three years from 2026.

 Influencing restrictions on the right to work

 Funded by the Evan Cornish Foundation.
-We know that hostile environment policies have a profoundly negative impact on the health and wellbeing of migrants who are living with HIV.
-The Evan Cornish Foundation are funding us for a year to influence the restrictions on people seeking asylum being able to work and earn an income.
+We know that hostile environment policies have a profoundly negative impact on the health and well-being of migrants who are living with HIV.
+The Evan Cornish Foundation is funding us for a year to influence the restrictions on people seeking asylum to be able to work and earn an income.

 Get in touch